South Capitol Street Corridor

-On June 13, 2013, DDOT issued a Request for Qualifications (RFQ) from contractors for design-build construction of Segments 1 and 2.
-This was the first step of a two step procurement process for the project.
-DDOT will evaluate Statements of Qualification from proposer teams and short-list up to four teams.
-The four teams will be invited to participate in the second step of the procurement process to respond to a Request for Proposals (RFP) beginning in the fourth quarter of 2013.
+Preliminary engineering and Right of Way land acquisition for the project have been underway since January 2012.
+In June 2013, DDOT issued a Request for Qualifications (RFQ) from contractors for design-build construction of the first phase of the project.
+DDOT evaluated submitted Statements of Qualification from the proposer teams and notified four short-listed contractor teams in January 2014 of their advancement to the second stage of the procurement process with an opportunity to respond to a detailed Request for Proposals (RFP).

 To best manage financing costs and potential construction impacts, DDOT has divided the project into five segments that are to be designed and constructed in two phases.

-Estimated to cost about $608 million, Phase 1 includes Segments 1 and 2.
-Segment 1 consists of replacing the existing Frederick Douglas Memorial Bridge and its approaches with a new bridge and approaches.
+Phase 1 includes Segments 1 and 2.
+Segment 1 consists of replacing the existing Frederick Douglass Memorial Bridge and its approaches with a new bridge and approaches, including also the demolition of the old Frederick Douglass Memorial Bridge.
 Segment 2 consists of constructing a new Suitland Parkway/I-295 Interchange.
-Phase 2 includes the three remaining segments that are to be advanced in future years at total cost of about $300 million.
+Phase 2 includes the three remaining segments that are to be advanced in future years.